talk2viren/umermansoor.github.io/_posts/2016-04-27-do-not-let-technical-debt-get-out-of-control.md

  <!--more-->

 While technical debt has negative connotations, it is an **unavoidable reality** for many software projects.
-In his [book](http://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330) on Practical Object-oriented Design in Ruby: An Agile Primer, [Sandi Metz](http://www.sandimetz.com/) wrote:
+In her [book](http://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330) on Practical Object-oriented Design in Ruby: An Agile Primer, [Sandi Metz](http://www.sandimetz.com/) wrote:

 > Sometimes the value of having the feature right now is so great that it outweighs any future increase in costs.
 If lack of a feature will force you out of business today it doesn’t matter how much it will cost to deal with the code tomorrow; you must do the best you can in the time you have.